-The 9-pin connector allows you to control the routing switcher via an external computer master router, or other controlling device.
+The 9-pin connectors allow you to control the routing switcher via an external computer.
 The serial port can be changed internally for RS422 configuration (RS232 @ 9600 baud is factory configuration).

-The routing switcher has one port labeled on the back panel as "RS232/422" (refer also to the illustrations of back panel shown in Chapter 1):
+The routing switcher has one port labeled on the back panel as "RS232/422" (refer also to the illustrations of back panels shown in Chapter 1):